 BWCA and QUETICO WILDERNESS RULES & REGULATIONS

-A travel permit is required to enter either the BWCAW or Quetico Provincial Park.
+The BWCA and Quetico parks require a travel permit for entry.
 The travel permit locks the group into starting on a specific date and entering through a specific entry point.

 Up to a group of nine people can travel together on a permit.
-In the BWCAW, there is an additional restriction allowing only four watercraft per permit.
-At no time can more than nine people camp, canoe or portage together.
+Additionaly, in the BWCAW, there is a restriction allowing only four watercraft per permit.
+And, at no time can more than nine people camp, canoe or portage together.
 The group size restriction is in place to protect the fragile ecosystem and enhance the visitors wilderness experience.

 Any food or beverage items packaged in a can or bottle is prohibited in either wilderness area.
 Food and beverages must be contained within a paper, plastic or foil pouch or carried in a plastic container.
 Empty plastic food or beverage containers must be packed back out with you.
 Non-food and beverage items, such as; insect repellent, fuel containers, and toiletry items can be contained with cans or bottles, but must be packed back out of the wilderness area.